apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**RFK Jr. has public health leaders quietly hopeful — and scared as hell**
+**Suddenly, Chaos in Canada’s Politics.
+That’s a Good Thing.**

-You can read more about it [here](https://www.politico.com/news/2024/12/16/rfk-jr-public-health-leaders-worried-hopeful-00194641).
+You can read more about it [here](https://news.google.com/rss/articles/CBMimgFBVV95cUxQLV9OVXQ4cl9aRlV5ZDBpbFlLRkZGVEJNQjNOYjZkbC0yUVpvTENiaTN0dTFyZjJualIyNW5oQkYtQ0FaUThNcEFTZElHWUUyeDlEODZGblRIUHRIcHRxY3hFcUJWV0VWTEltQ1hZLWtNTzQ1WmJjMTNWSlVjaExTdU96RnUyazhaVXZJT0VrY1VlVkxCbWRpdzhB?oc=5).

 ## Requirements
 - Python 3.8